This package doesn’t add any permission-specific Blade directives.

 As discussed in the Best Practices section of the docs, it is strongly recommended to always use permission directives, instead of role directives.

-However, in case you need to test for Roles, this package also adds Blade directives to verify whether the currently logged in user has all or any of a given list of roles.
+If you actually need to test for Roles, this package offers some Blade directives to verify whether the currently logged in user has all or any of a given list of roles.

 Optionally you can pass in the

 guard that the check will be performed on as a second argument.

 @role('writer') I am a writer! @else I am not a writer... @endrole

 is the same as

 @hasrole('writer') I am a writer! @else I am not a writer... @endhasrole

 @hasanyrole($collectionOfRoles) I have one or more of these roles! @else I have none of these roles... @endhasanyrole // or @hasanyrole('writer|admin') I am either a writer or an admin or both! @else I have none of these roles... @endhasanyrole

 @hasallroles($collectionOfRoles) I have all of these roles! @else I do not have all of these roles... @endhasallroles // or @hasallroles('writer|admin') I am both a writer and an admin! @else I do not have all of these roles... @endhasallroles

 @unlessrole gives the reverse for checking a singular role, like this: